Samizo-AITL/latex-papers/papers/2025_fefet_cmos018/sections/intro_en.md

-FeFETs based on HfZrO\textsubscript{x} thin films have emerged as a CMOS-compatible option for embedded non-volatile memory (NVM)~\citep{Mulaosmanovic2017}.
-Such devices combine scalability with low-power operation, but their practical deployment requires proven integration within mature logic processes widely used in cost- and reliability-driven markets such as automotive and IoT.
+FeFETs based on HfZrO\textsubscript{x} thin films have emerged as a CMOS-compatible option for embedded non-volatile memory (NVM)~\citep{boscke2011hafnium, mueller2012fefet}.
+Such devices combine scalability with low-power operation, but practical deployment requires integration within mature logic processes~\citep{schenk2019review} widely used in automotive and IoT.

 In this work, we target a legacy 0.18\,\si{\micro\meter} CMOS logic flow and demonstrate a minimal-overhead integration of FeFET modules.

-\textbf{The key contributions of this paper are as follows:}
+\textbf{This paper makes the following contributions:}
-1) demonstration of a drop-in FeFET module fully compatible with the baseline logic flow,
-2) realization with only one additional mask step, minimizing process cost, and
-3) quantitative evaluation of the reliability window, covering both endurance and retention metrics.
+(i) demonstration of a drop-in FeFET module fully compatible with the baseline logic flow, (ii) realization with only one additional mask step, minimizing process cost, and (iii) quantitative evaluation of the reliability window, covering both endurance and retention metrics~\citep{mueller2015endurance, park2020nbdoping}.

-Program and erase operations are achieved by switching between opposite polarization states ($\pm P_r$) stored in the ferroelectric gate, enabling embedded NVM functionality within standard CMOS.
+Program and erase operations are realized by switching between opposite polarization states ($\pm P_r$) stored in the ferroelectric gate.

+\paragraph*{Related Work}
-\paragraph*{Related Work} Comprehensive surveys of FeFET integration strategies and reliability challenges are provided in~\citep{Khan2015}.
+Comprehensive surveys of FeFET integration/reliability can be found in~\citep{Khan2015, polakowski2014reliability}; automotive reliability requirements are reviewed in~\citep{mitsubishi2003automotive}.